avifoxi/impj_ride4reform_fundraising_app/TODOS/april_13.md

 DOING

-on donation payment form
-	-- show a better info for the donation, allow user to edit donation on pay screen

-TODO

 UN-registering for a ride-- rider cancels, or does not meet minimum funds. what then?
 	-- admin only destroy a registration if there are no associated payments

-	--- otherwise if rider drops out -- just hide the public facing page
+	--- otherwise if rider drops out -- just hide the public facing page add attribute -- deactivate

+TODO

 mailing_address#edit -- does not autoselect existing state value. matters ??